AmplicaLabs/dsnp-did-resolver-plugin-frequency/README.md

 Currently this resolver implements the minimal functionality required to support lookup of public keys by DSNP applications.

-- DSNP public keys with `keyType` 1 are listed in the `keyAgreement` array.
+- DSNP `keyAgreementPublicKeys` are listed in the `keyAgreement` array.
-- DSNP public keys with `keyType` 2 are listed in the `assertionMethod` array.
+- DSNP `assertionMethodPublicKeys` are listed in the `assertionMethod` array.

 Public keys are encoded using the `Multikey` type.
 The `id` consists of the DSNP DID and a URL fragment that is the same as the `publicKeyMultibase` value, which is a multicodec value in `base58btc` encoding.